 Will my child have to talk about their loss?

 Not if they don't want to.
 Your child can talk about anything they choose, this is always their choice and depends what they feel comfortable with.
 Activities are carefully planned to allow for free expression of feelings and experiences but each activity will remain completely child-led, children who have experienced the loss of a loved one can often feel they don’t have control over their lives, it is important that within safe boundaries children feel in control of their process during these groups.

 There are three therapists, whom do I talk to?

 Once a referral has been made you will be assigned a link therapist for the duration of the intervention.
 This will be the person who makes initial contact and whom will liaise with you when needed.
 Your link therapist will work closely with your child during sessions to develop a therapeutic relationship.

-If you would like more information or are unsure about anything please feel free to contact Holding Hearts, we are happy to answer any questions you have.
+If you would like more information or are unsure about anything please feel free to contact us, our lovely team are happy to answer any questions you have.